mkorthof/chrupd/README.md

 Uses RSS feed from <https://chromium.woolyss.com> to download and install latest Chromium version, if a newer version is available.
 Options can be set in script or using command line arguments ( try `chrupd.cmd -h` )

-- default is to get the "stable" 64-bit Installer by "Marmaduke"
+- default is to get the "stable" 64-bit Installer by "Hibbiki"
 - verifies SHA1/MD5 hash and runs installer

 ## Changes